momentum-mod/docs/_posts/guides/2019-08-27-guide_the-pbr-shader.md

 <div class="note info">
     <p>
-        The Parallax option requires that a Heightmap is embedded into the Alpha Channel of the Normal Map.
+        The parallax option requires that a height map is embedded into the alpha channel of the normal map.
         You can check out one way of doing so <a href="#texture-creation---designer">below</a>.
     </p>
 </div>

-`$parallax` simply enables the Parallax effect.
+`$parallax` simply enables the parallax effect.
 `$parallaxdepth` specifies how “deep” the parallax effect will go.
 `$parallaxcenter` adjusts the centre-point of the parallax effect, nudging it closer or further away from the surface.